 Increasingly, human activities are changing terrestrial and marine environments.
 To conserve biodiversity effectively it is critical that we understand how species and ecosystems respond to these activities individually and collectively.
 Research and teaching in the School of Biological Sciences addresses the ways in which threats (including ocean acidification, increasing temperature and atmospheric CO2, pollution, invasive species, habitat fragmentation and degradation) affect plants, animals and other organisms.
 For example, will harmful algal blooms become more or less frequent with a shift in climate?
 How will increasing marine traffic affect sea turtles?
 Will crop foods become toxic under increased CO2?
-How hot can it get before animals keel over?
+How hot can it get before animals can no longer function appropriately?
 How dry can it get before plants don't recover?
+How will changing climates affect the spread of invasive plants and change patterns of wildfire?
 To conserve biodiversity we really do need to know the answers to questions like these to make sure we develop effective solutions.
 We carry out this work in many different environments from the icy landscapes of Antarctica to the hot, dry deserts of the Australian arid zone.